Last Updated on June 1, 2023 by Dave Schoenbeck

 Pros and Cons of Working from Home

-The pros of working from home include employee safety, flexibility for working parents, and improved focus for certain employees, and saving on commute time.
+The pros of working from home include employee safety, flexibility for working parents, improved focus for certain employees, and reduced commute time.

 But there are cons as well.
-Your company culture suffers and cohesiveness erodes.
-Communication is harder, and projects and deadlines slip more easily without in-person urgency.
-Overall, for many businesses, productivity is lower when employees work from home full-time.
+Your company culture suffers, and cohesiveness erodes.
+Communication is more challenging, and projects and deadlines slip easily without in-person urgency.
+Overall, productivity is lower for many businesses when employees work from home full-time.

-On top of that, people are social animals and it is hard to replace in-person interaction with video calls alone.
-Many employees report feeling lonely or distant from their colleagues without an office to go to.
+On top of that, people are social animals, and it is hard to replace in-person interaction with video calls alone.
+Many employees report feeling lonely or distant from their colleagues without an office.

 Pros and Cons of Working in an Office

-For a while, safety was a major concern when it came to working in an office.
-With proper cleaning protocols in place, however, most states have allowed employees to return to the workplace.
+Safety was a primary concern when working in an office for a while.
+However, with proper cleaning protocols, most states have allowed employees to return to the workplace.

-There are plenty of reasons that working in an office can be beneficial.
-When weighing the decision to let your colleagues work from home or office, consider this: many people report a better work-life balance when they have a physical workplace.
-Working from home allows for boundaries to blur, and it’s easy for burnout to sneak up on you.
+There are plenty of reasons why working in an office can be beneficial.
+However, when deciding to let your colleagues work from home or office, consider this: many people report a better work-life balance when they have a physical workplace.
+On the other hand, working from home allows for boundaries to blur, and it’s easy for burnout to sneak up on you.

-Working from the office also improves communication, boosts motivation, and makes it easier to stay on top of projects and tasks.
-The social component of the workplace is necessary for many employees’ emotional well-being, and company culture is stronger when coworkers can be together.
+Working from the office also improves communication, boosts motivation, and makes staying on top of projects and tasks easier.
+In addition, the social component of the workplace is necessary for many employees’ emotional well-being, and company culture is more robust when coworkers can be together.

 Overall, the office is a place of teamwork and collaboration.
 Work gets done quicker and easier without the barriers that working from home imposes.
 While working from home was a great solution to the recent pandemic, if you can safely reopen your office location, there are many reasons to consider doing so.

 So, what do you miss the most about the office while working from home?
-If you’re still not sure whether you want your employees to work from home or office, a business coach can help talk you through it.
-Fill out my contact form to schedule a free video call, or sign up to receive my weekly blog articles for even more guidance.
+If you’re still unsure whether you want your employees to work from home or the office, a business coach can help you.
+Please fill out my contact form to schedule a free video call, or sign up to receive my weekly blog articles for even more guidance.